-Day Of Bowl Games Keep College Football Fans Entertained
+Day Of Bowl Games Keeps College Football Fans Entertained

 Sports

-Day Of Bowl Games Keep College Football Fans Entertained
+Day Of Bowl Games Keeps College Football Fans Entertained

 In less than a week, the winner of the College Football Playoff Championship will be decided.
 The No. 3 Clemson Tigers face the No. 1 ranked Crimson Tide of Alabama.
 The Monday night game will be played in Tampa, Fla.
 In the meantime, the winners of four bowl games on Monday have been decided.